 Another important aspect that would enhance performances is the integration of VisIVO with GPUs (Graphics Processing Units) on Grid nodes where they are available.
 GPUs are emerging as important computing resources in Astronomy; they can be successfully used to effectively carry out data reduction and analysis.
 The option of using GPU computing resources offered by Grid sites to make visualization processing on VisIVO was therefore considered.

 CUDA (Compute Unified Device Architecture) is the computing engine available in NVIDIA GPUs and accessible to software developers through variants of industry standard programming languages.
 Because VisIVO is developed in C++, the environment of CUDA is used to develop some computing-intensive modules of VisIVO.
 This activity started at the beginning of PY2 as a preliminary study on how to produce a CUDA-enabled version of VisIVO for gLite.
 This first study focused on the porting and optimization of the data transfer between the CPU and GPUs on worker nodes where a GPU is available.
 To provide a service able to take advantage of GPUs on the Grid, A&A acquired a new system (funded by the Astrophysical Observatory of Catania).
-The heaviest VisIVO Filter, the Multi-Layer Resolution Filter, was also analyzed.
+The Multi-Layer Resolution Filter, which is the heaviest VisIVO filter, was also analysed.
 This filter makes possible the inspection of a very large user file (hundreds of gigabytes) to create data for the visualization of an entire dataset with different levels of resolution.

 The performances of some additional VisIVO visualization filters such as randomizer, cut, select and swap operations on huge user data tables were also considered.
 Now the first grid-enabled version of VisIVO service has been deployed.
 It is based on a specific grid-enabled library that allows users to interact with Grid computing and storage resources.
 The current version of VisIVO is also able to interface with and use the gLite Grid Catalogue.
 Although VisIVO has been conceived and implemented as a visualization tool for astronomy, it evolved in a generic multi-disciplinary service that can be used by any other community that needs 2D and 3D data visualization.